-If you are looking for a restorative option for a tooth that has suffered minor to moderate damage, disease, or decay, then a crown may be just what you need.
-Crowns have a long history of use in treating a broad range of oral health issues.
-To learn more about the kinds of crowns we offer here at Isla Dental and how they can help you, read on.
+If you are looking for a restorative option for a tooth that has suffered minor to moderate damage, disease, or decay, then a dental crown may be just what you need.
+Dental crowns have a long history of use in treating a broad range of oral health issues.
+To learn more about the kinds of dental crowns we offer here at Isla Dental and how they can help you, read on.

 A dental crown is like a fancy hat for your tooth instead of your head.
 Actually, the name “crown” comes from the anatomical name for the exterior top part of the tooth.
 A dental crown is a restorative treatment designed to replace this exterior when something happens to it.
 Depending on the extent of the issue, a crown might cover all of a tooth’s outside, or just part of it.